LankeyBoard/RulesGraph/generatedRules.md

 - Whips: Range: 10-20ft
 - Pole Weapons: Range: Melee-10ft

+### Magic

+slug: MAGIC-TRAINING

+ruleType: RULE\
+How a characters magic training manifests is up to the player.
+The player determines what is required to cast.
+A wand, staff, talisman or other focus is typical, but chanting and hand movements or other ideas are also valid.
+Note that the one and two hand rules for weapons applies to magic attacks as well.

+## Damage Dice

+slug: DAMAGE-DICE

+ruleType: RULE\
+Some effects cause your Base Damage to go up or down by one or more steps.
+Follow the pattern below to determine the new Base Damage dice.\
+1d4 - 1d6 - 1d8 - 1d10 - 1d12 - 2d6 - 2d8 - etc.

 ## Shields

 slug: SHIELDS

 ruleType: LIST\
 Shields come in three sizes, light (bucklers and dueling shields), medium (kite shields), and heavy (tower shields) and require a free hand to wield effectively.\
-Shields not only increase your armor, but can also reduce your damage taken when you clash.
-They cannot reduce the damage taken below 1.

 ### Light Shields

 slug: LIGHT-SHIELDS

-Require at least 3 Agility: +1 to Armor and reduce clash damage taken by your Agility.
+Require at least 3 Agility: +1 to Armor and +2 to Counter.

 ### Medium Shields

 slug: MEDIUM-SHIELDS

-Require at least 1 Agility and 1 Mettle: +2 to Armor and reduce clash damage taken by 2.
+Require at least 1 Agility and 1 Mettle: +2 to Armor.

 ### Heavy Shields

 slug: HEAVY-SHIELDS

-Require at least 3 mettle: +2 to Armor reduce clash damage taken by Mettle.
+Require at least 3 mettle: +2 to Armor reduce Clash damage taken by Mettle.

 ## Armor